AI4REALNET/distributed_rl/state_action_factorization/README.md

 # Distributed Reinforcement Learning for Power Grid Operations

-The underlying idea is to decompose the problem by splitting the MDP into sub-problems by estimating Mutual Information between pairs of state and action variables, that are then clustered so that variables that have high correlation with the same ones are grouped together.
-The code for this part is collected in the `clustering` folder.
-We made an experiment on a custom made MDP and one on a simple Grid2op environment.

 ### Short description of the algorithm

 The main idea is to define a fully connected graph $\mathcal{G}=(V,E)$ in which: